 Ashes will be held at the crematorium for up to 16 weeks to await collection by representatives or instructions as to their disposal.
-Where no further instructions have been received within the sixteen-week period, a further fourteen days’ notice will be given in writing to the Applicant, following which the ashes will be scattered within the designated babies garden of remembrance area, should no further instructions have been received.
+Where no further instructions have been received within the 16-week period, a further 14 days’ notice will be given in writing to the Applicant, following which the ashes will be scattered within the designated babies garden of remembrance area, should no further instructions have been received.

 Disposal of metals - The applicant should give consent for disposal of metals recovered from an individual cremation and must be provided with information on the options available.

 All cremations of babies and infants will be registered at the crematorium, with all information as contained in forms and certificates being retained indefinitely.
 If ashes are scattered or buried within the grounds of the crematorium the final resting place will be recorded.
 Where ashes are to be collected, the details of any person authorised by the applicant to remove or collect the ashes, and the date on which the ashes were collected will be recorded.